datasith/ds-experiments-yolov5/README.md

 ## Training on Custom Data

-All the notebooks in this repo make use of the @Ultralytics scripts for training YOLOv5 models on custom data.
+All the notebooks in this repo make use of the <a href="https://github.com/ultralytics">@Ultralytics</a> scripts for training YOLOv5 models on custom data.

 <table class="tg">